leunablue/Simplon/README.md

 # Simplon

-Projet de fin de parcours
+Projet de fin de parcours.
-Added a branch. (iOS Music app.
+  (iOS Music app.
 Davis Bowie / Xcode project).
-Importants - This app is optimized for iphone 6 Plus (only).
+Importants - This app is optimized for iPhone 6 Plus (only).
 This is a test project only.

-Projet de fin de parcours
+Projet de fin de parcours.
-Added VIP Blog "Vegetarian in Paris". https://vegetarianinparisblog.wordpress.com/
+ VIP Blog "Vegetarian in Paris". https://vegetarianinparisblog.wordpress.com/

 Added pdf for Simplon!
 Please read! :-)